Dinarauz/Netflix-Project-Analysis/README.md

 Not to mention if income affects the subscription plans and methods.
 Lastly retention rate by measuring how well does or doesn't retain its users over time.
 Which I thought would be a great insight for a marketing team, content recommendations, and improving retention.

+## Tools Used
+- Python (Pandas, Matplotlib, Seaborn)
+- Tableau (for interactive dashboards)
+- Jupyter Notebook

 ## Tableu Public Dashboard:
 Tableau Public Dashboard 1: https://public.tableau.com/app/profile/dinara.ibotova/viz/NetflixProject-AnalysisofMonthlyIncomebySubscriptionMethodandGender/Dashboard1?publish=yes
 Tableau Public Dashboard 2: https://public.tableau.com/app/profile/dinara.ibotova/viz/NetflixProject-NetflixDashboard2outof2/Dashboard2?publish=yes

 ## Next Steps
+- Explore marketing campaigns to drive Premium plan adoption in slect countries.
+- Keep doing user genre insights for personalized content recommendations.

 ## Conclusion
+In this project I have demonstrated the value of analyzing user behavior to drive strategic decision in marketing, content, and retention.
+By understanding user preferences and engagement patters, Netflix can better service its diverse audiences.

 ## References
 - [Kaggle Data] (https://www.kaggle.com/datasets/chul24/data-neflix/data)